 The aim is to create a joint infrastructure within the field of biobanks.
-Internationally seen Denmark has a strong position in this field.
-The strong position is partly due to a long tradition of close collaboration between private companies and public hospitals I Denmark.
-Bio- and Genome Bank Denmark wants to contribute to strengthened the collaboration between hospitals and companies further and ensure that we have an even more targeted treatment of patients.
+Internationally, Denmark has a strong position in this field.
+The strong position is partly due to a long tradition of close collaboration between private companies and public hospitals in Denmark.
+Bio- and Genome Bank Denmark wants to contribute to strengthen the collaboration between hospitals and companies further and ensure that we have an even more targeted treatment of patients.

 Further readings (in Danish only):